1 of 15

 1. Captain America: The Winter Soldier

-Does it seem strange to put three Captain America movies at the top of this list?
-It would — except that whereas Marvel's other franchises represent formulas repeated, the Cap sequel offers a very different take on its hero from its predecessor.
+Marvel's major franchises, so far, represent formulas repeated.
+Conversely, the first Cap sequel offers a very different take on the hero from its predecessor.
 Winter Soldier is not First Avenger.
 We know that right off the bat, when we see that Cap's pastel-kevlar suit has been replaced a dark-blue stealth outfit.
 It symbolizes a greater shift: In bringing Cap into the modern world, the sub-franchise has replaced the rah-rah Old Glory-colored jingo of The First Avenger with a shades-of-gray color palette.
 Steve Rogers is a man out of time — a fact confirmed by a visit to a Cap exhibit in the Smithsonian, the first time in any Marvel film that a hero has taken a moment to consider his own legacy.

 In the lead-up to the Cap sequel, the filmmakers talked a lot about its relationship to the paranoid thrillers of the '70s — a lineage confirmed by the presence of Robert Redford, having a blast as politico Alexander Pierce.
 And part of what makes Winter Soldier such a stunner is how it takes that paranoia seriously: The film's second half is rife with conspiracy theories, throwing fascism, NSA overreach, the military-industrial complex, and Wikileaks into the stew.
 S.H.I.E.L.D. has always been the least interesting part of the Marvel films, but Winter Soldier finds a dark heart underneath the organization's glimmering exterior.